TN AMBER Alert: Search continues for 5-year-old Summer Wells

 KINGSPORT, Tenn.
-(WATE) — Summer Wells, 5, remains missing 21 hours after she disappeared from her home in Hawkins County.
+(WATE) — Summer Wells, 5, remains missing after she disappeared from her home in Hawkins County on Tuesday.

 At a press conference on Wednesday, people living in the region were asked to check outbuildings and storage sheds for the missing child.